Relations with Azerbaijan

-With NATO advice, Azerbaijan has developed strategic documents on defence and security, which will support and provide guidance during the conduct of the Strategic Defence Review.
-Consultations are also underway on the necessary steps for improving other areas of defence planning and budgeting.
+With NATO advice, Azerbaijan has developed strategic documents on defence and security and made improvements in areas such as defence planning and budgeting.

 NATO and individual Allies continue to assist Azerbaijan in developing selected units so they are interoperable with those of the Allies.
-Azerbaijan’s participation in the PfP Planning and Review Process (PARP), since 1997, has been instrumental in the development of the Peacekeeping Battalion and a detachment of two helicopters is now supporting the development of the Mobile Battalion , which would potentially be available for the full spectrum of NATO operations.
+Azerbaijan’s participation in the PfP Planning and Review Process (PARP), since 1997, has been instrumental in this process.

 Civil emergency planning

-In cooperation with NATO and through participation in activities organised by NATO’s Euro-Atlantic Disaster Response Coordination Centre (EADRCC), Azerbaijan is developing its national civil emergency and disaster-management capabilities.
+In cooperation with NATO and through participation in activities organised by NATO’s Euro-Atlantic Disaster Response Coordination Centre (EADRCC), Azerbaijan is developing its national civil emergency and disaster management capabilities.
 Azerbaijan’s special search-and-rescue platoon has participated in several exercises organised by the EADRCC.
-In addition, Civil Emergency Planning experts from NATO and NATO nations are providing advice to the Azerbaijani Ministry of Emergency Situations on a number of issues, including organisational issues, and CBRN defence.
+Civil emergency planning experts are providing advice to the Azerbaijani Ministry of Emergency Situations on a number of issues, including organisational issues, and chemical, biological, radiological and nuclear (CBRN) defence.
 Azerbaijan is developing two units (search and rescue and CBRN) to be on high readiness and ready to be deployed on disaster relief operations.

 Science and environment

-NATO has also supported the conversion of stocks of mélange – a highly toxic and corrosive rocket fuel oxidizer, formerly used by Warsaw Pact Countries – into a harmless chemical.
-In response to a request from Azerbaijan for assistance, NATO sent a transportable conversion plant, which was officially inaugurated in July 2006.
-This project was successfully concluded in 2008.
+The NATO SPS programme has also supported a project for the conversion of stocks of mélange – a highly toxic and corrosive rocket fuel oxidiser, formerly used by Warsaw Pact Countries – into a harmless chemical (2006-2008).

-Another key area of cooperation is to improve access to information and increasing public awareness of NATO and the benefits of NATO-Azerbaijan cooperation.
+Another key area of cooperation is to improve access to information and increase public awareness of NATO and the benefits of NATO-Azerbaijan cooperation.

-Since 2003, NATO has been co-sponsoring a summer school in Baku.
-Programmes developed year on year, leading to the establishment of the NATO International School in Azerbaijan (NISA) in 2005.
-Seminar topics have included transatlantic energy security, regional security and financial security issues.
-NISA continues to be an active and productive forum on international security issues for students from Azerbaijan and beyond, organizing NATO-related conferences and workshops twice a year.
+Since 2003, NATO has been co-sponsoring a summer school in Baku, which led to the establishment of the NATO International School in Azerbaijan (NISA) in 2005.
+NISA continues to be an active and productive forum on international security issues for students from Azerbaijan and beyond, organising NATO-related conferences and workshops twice a year.
 The Diplomatic Academy of Azerbaijan (ADA) is also very active in promoting cooperation with NATO.

 Visits to NATO Headquarters of opinion formers from Azerbaijan take place on an annual basis.

-Azerbaijan joins the Partnership for Peace (PfP), a programme aimed at increasing security and defence cooperation between NATO and individual Partner countries.
+1994: Azerbaijan joins the Partnership for Peace (PfP), a programme aimed at increasing security and defence cooperation between NATO and individual partner countries.

-Azerbaijan sends a unit to support the NATO-led force in Afghanistan.
+2002: Azerbaijan sends a unit to support the International Security Assistance Force (ISAF) in Afghanistan.

-President Aliyev presents Azerbaijan's first Individual Partnership Action Plan (IPAP) paper to NATO in Brussels.
+2004: President Aliyev presents Azerbaijan's first Individual Partnership Action Plan (IPAP) to NATO in Brussels.

-A NATO PfP Trust Fund project is launched to clear unexploded ordnances from a former military base at Saloglu, Agstafa district.
+A NATO PfP Trust Fund project is launched to clear unexploded ordnance from a former military base at Saloglu, Agstafa district.

-The Azerbaijani military contingent in Afghanistan is increased to about 45 personnel.
+2008: Azerbaijan withdraws troops from KFOR but increases its military contingent in Afghanistan to about 45 personnel.

-President Aliyev visits NATO HQ and meets with the North Atlantic Council
+2009: President Aliyev visits NATO Headquarters and meets with the North Atlantic Council.

 The Azerbaijani military contingent in Afghanistan is doubled to about 90 personnel.

-The President of Azerbaijan attends a meeting at NATO's Summit in Chicago in May, joining counterparts from countries that are supporting the NATO-led stabilization mission in Afghanistan.
+May 2012: The President of Azerbaijan attends a meeting at NATO's Summit in Chicago, joining counterparts from countries that are supporting the NATO-led stabilisation mission in Afghanistan.